-How do you maintain a Soakaway?
+How can I maintain a Soakaway?

-If you are unsure of how to clean and desilt a soakaway please do get in touch.
+If you are unsure of how to clean and desilt a soakaway, please get in touch.
 It is not advisable to tackle a soakaway constructed using ‘soakaway crates’ with shovels and picks as these can crack and damage the plastic crates.
-UKDN Waterflow will often tackle the silt build up around the soakaway using jetvac equipment that vacuums the silt debris away leaving the soakaway functioning more effectively.
+UKDN Waterflow will often tackle the silt build up around the soakaway using jet-vac equipment that vacuums the silt debris away, leaving the soakaway functioning more effectively.

 We recommend fully replacing a soakaway every 10-15 years.